-Data Subject: for the purpose of this policy include all the identified or identifiable living individuals about processing activity.
+Data Privacy Impact Assessment (DPIA): tools and assessments used to identify and reduce risks of a data processing activity.
 A DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programmes involving the processing of Personal Data.